Film Recipes for Fujifilm Cameras

 Acroscape

 I shoot almost entirely landscape and natural scenes, and really love soft tones and muted colours.
 As a result, I find that I don’t use many mono recipes.
-Personally, I find it harder to ‘see’ scenes that will work well in mono, and I think that some of this comes from how most mono recipes have shadows that appear deeper than I expect, which puts me off using them.
+Personally, I find it harder to ‘see’ scenes that will work well in mono, and I think that some of this is how most mono recipes have shadows that appear deeper than I expect, and this puts me off using them.

-The main element for this look is a single step of overexposure, with the dial set to +1/3.
-Highlights are preserved with a DR400 setting and a ‑1 setting for highlights.
-In my tests, I enjoyed a little hazy softness with a ‑2 clarity setting, but this does cause a short saving delay, so do leave this off if that bothers you.
+The main element for this look is a single step of over-exposure, with the dial set to +1/3.
+HIghlights are preserved with a DR400 setting and a -1 setting for highlights.
+In my test, I enjoyed a little hazy softness with a -2 clarity setting, but this does cause a short saving delay, so do leave this off if that bothers you.

 Acroscape Film Recipe Settings